jonasbjurel/myRailIO/README.md

 MyRailIO<sup>©</sup> Readme

-A model railway controller backend for signal masts-, sensors-, light effects-, actuators and more.
+MyRailIO is a model railway controller backend for signal masts-, sensors-, light effects-, actuators and more.

 # License and copyright